Ontario Business Registry

 The new act is designed to simplify dealing with business transactions in Ontario for both profit and professional corporations.
 The new act is titled “Better for People, Smarter for Business Act, 2020, S, O. 2020, c.34 bill 213”.
 This bill includes exciting changes such as the ability for non-residents to incorporate in Ontario.
 If you wish to view the changes, you can print or download the statute.

 Historically, the Ontario government has provided many search options when looking for details of an existing business.
 The listing was confusing, even to those individuals who have been in the industry for years.
-When the new system is launched, there will be a choice of 4 options only, and they are as follows:
+When the new system launched, there is now a simplified menu of 4 options only to search the registry, and they are as follows:

 1. Profile Report